 “To serve our users in industry and academia, to simulate complex processes more efficiently, reliably, accurately and cost-effectively and thereby accelerate technological and scientific innovation”

 Products & Services

-Quantemol-DB (QDB) A leading sustainable database capable of modelling the chemical and radiative transport properties of a very wide range of plasma’s.
-The database contains chemistry data for plasma chemistry modelling with pre-assembled and validated chemistry sets.
-To sign up to the database please click here.
+Quantemol-DB (QDB) A leading sustainable database capable of modeling the chemical and radiative transport properties of a very wide range of plasma’s.
+The database contains chemistry data for plasma chemistry modeling with pre-assembled and validated chemistry sets.
+To sign up for the database please click here.